agvxov/ministach/README.md

 const char * mytemplate = "This the syntax of {{ libname }} looks.";
 ```

-Do note that whitespace inside the "stach" -as I call it-
+Do note that whitespace inside the "stach" (as I call it)
-are ignored
+is ignored.

 To do something useful with it, we have to compile it first:

 ```C